 Attention fitness teachers, personal trainers, and all fitness and wellness professionals!
-I’ve got great news for you.
+Ageless Grace has great news for you.
 You CAN make money doing what you love.
 It’s a simple matter of knowing how to market your classes and teaching classes that aren’t as physically strenuous to supplement your income.
-Let me tell you how.
+Let Denise Medved, founder and creator of Ageless Grace, tell you how you CAN make money doing what you love.

 Here are a few tips on how to INCREASE your weekly income (and we must look at our income and budget WEEKLY, as our class attendance directly affects our bottom line):